Tug-of-war: Innovator vs. generic pharma – leveraging strategies

 At-Risk Entry/Launches

 Not waiting for the patent to expire might seem to be a faster way of launching a generic drug.
 However, this strategy is associated with risks and delays stemming from patent infringement and regulatory approvals.
-Launching a generic drug in a market involves receiving marketing authorization from NDRA of their respective countries.
+Launching a generic drug in a market involves receiving marketing authorization from the NDRA of their respective countries.
 Some countries link such marketing authorizations to the patent system prevalent in their countries (patent linkage).

 In countries following patent linkage systems, generic companies can get marketing authorization only if their product avoids any form of patent infringement.
 However, they must prove that the patented drug will not be infringed by the manufacture, use, or sale of the drug product, which will be launched by the generic company.
 Whereas, in countries not following the patent linkage system, the generic drug filers need to prove bioequivalence and not provide any patent-related information for the drug product.